PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/1-stair-step/README.md

 ## Second step: Updating the subscription via API

-Since a Stair-Step pricing model requires the update of the unit per subscription before the renewal of said subscription, we provide an endpoint to do so:
+Since a Stairstep pricing model requires the update of the unit per subscription before the renewal of said subscription, we provide an endpoint to do so:

 `https://api.billing.prestashop.com/v1/subscriptions/{subscriptionId}/items/{subscriptionItemId}/quantity`